thomaskou/CHIP-8-Java/README.md

 # CHIP-8-Java
-CHIP-8 Emulator in Java
+*CHIP-8 Emulator in Java*

-A heavily broken WIP low-level emulator/interpreter for the CHIP-8 programming language / instruction set, created in Java.
+A heavily broken WIP low-level emulator/interpreter for the CHIP-8 programming language / instruction set, programmed in Java.

 This is the first thing I've ever done relating to emulation, so this project also serves as a hands-on learning experience for me.
 I've learned enough such that I'm confident in taking on more complex emulation projects.
 However, I also realize in retrospect that I've made many beginner mistakes within this project.